 Somehow, the magpie seemed lonely but in control, staring down over his domain looking for potential food.
-‘In Search of Summer Pickings‘ perfectly captures that feeling and what makes it work is the white space.
+‘In Search of Summer Pickings’ perfectly captures that feeling and what makes it work is the blank area.

 Enhancing Architecture With White Space

-By darkening certain areas and allowing others to become white space, the emphasis in the image is on those glorious chimneys and the black downpipes provide stability for the piece.
+By darkening certain areas and allowing others to become white, the emphasis in the image is on those glorious chimneys and the black down pipes provide stability for the piece.

 Changing Perceptions With White Space

-By shifting from use of colour to enhancing tonal shades of grey and allowing white space to breathe in an image you can change the perceptions of an item.
+By shifting from use of color to enhancing tonal shades of grey and allowing white to breathe in an image you can change the perceptions of an item.
 I have achieved this here with a piece of antique gardening equipment.

-This is one part of the equipment, the handles and cogs and wheels for what is an antique hedgecutter.
-By minimising colour, using dark tones and enhancing the white space, this becomes an interesting object to look at.
-It reminds me of Steampunk which is why I have called it ‘Antique with Aspirations Towards Steampunk‘.
+This is one part of the equipment, the handles and cogs and wheels for what is an antique hedge cutter.
+By minimizing color, using dark tones and enhancing the empty space, this becomes an interesting object to look at.
+It reminds me of Steampunk which is why I have called it ‘Antique with Aspirations Towards Steampunk’.

-I have said before that I am ‘seduced’ by colour!
-I won’t be turning my attention to producing just black and white or low colour images with lots of white space as a general rule but I have learnt a lot by playing with the idea of white space and will apply that to my work in future.
-But I have to leave you with something colourful don’t I?
+I have said before that I am ‘seduced’ by color!
+I won’t be turning my attention to producing just black and white or low color images as a general rule.
+But I have learnt a lot by playing with the idea of white space and will apply that to my work in future.
+However, I have to leave you with something colorful don’t I?

-So here is ‘With the Sun On Your Face‘.
-And it makes me happy, I hope it makes you happy to.
+So here is ‘With the Sun On Your Face’.
+And it makes me happy, I hope it makes you happy too.